We provide coaches with

 Supervision provides both the stimulus and the support to keep coaches working at their very best, and the challenge to keep learning and developing.

-For experienced coaches, this is a programme of 8 half day workshops developing your supervision to Masters level, leading to an ILM certificate or diploma.
+For experienced coaches, this is a programme of 8 workshops developing your supervision, leading to an ILM Level 7 certificate or diploma.

-A blended programme of online and face-to-face workshops to maximise your learning
+A blended programme of face-to-face workshops and online learning resources to maximise your learning.

 12 months duration